Stage Fright

 Portland's Got Its First Classical Music Themed Bar

-Mendelssohn's on N Mississippi Ave pairs classical music with classic cocktails.
-Expect weekly live chamber music and monthly Operoke.
+Mendelssohn's on N Mississippi Ave pairs classical music with classic cocktails and promises monthly Operoke (yes, it's exactly what it sounds like).

 07/05/2022 By Sam Pape